postcss/postcss-bem-linter/README.md

 own terms for similar concepts.

 With this plugin, you can check the validity of stylesheets against a set of BEM-style conventions.
 You can use preset patterns (SUIT and BEM, currently) or insert your own.
-The plugin will throw an error if it finds CSS that does not follow the specified conventions.
+The plugin will register warnings if it finds CSS that does not follow the specified conventions.

 ## Installation